 make sure all your employees are performing at their best and being quick to address times or situations where people aren’t doing well.

 As with every area of life, consistency is key to achieving great results.
 Build regular performance appraisals into the fabric and culture of your business.
 Make sure you take time to praise employees who are doing well, as this not only creates a healthy and harmonious workplace but gives you a firm platform to address things that need to change.

-By having regular performance appraisals you’re more likely to pick up problems such as employee dissatisfaction or any personal problems that may affect their work before they become a serious issue.
-Keeping accurately recorded records of performance reviews can also help you defend yourself in the future if problems escalate.
+By performing regular performance appraisals you are more likely to pick up problems such as employee dissatisfaction or personal problems that may affect their work before they become a serious issue.
+Keeping accurate records of performance reviews can also help you defend yourself in the future if problems escalate.

 Fair Work Australia has identified the following steps as the most useful strategy for dealing with an underperforming employee:

 It is important to understand the key drivers of performance or underperformance within the workforce.
 It is also important to correctly and specifically identify the problem.